Shahid-Learn/devops-aks-project/docs/06-github-actions-cicd.md

 2. **Infra repo** (`devops-aks-project`)
    Contains Terraform, Kubernetes manifests, and `cd-deploy.yml`

-In that model, CI in the source repo should trigger CD in the infra repo using one of these patterns:
+In that model, CI in the source repo should trigger CD in the infra repo.
+The workflow above uses **cross-repo `workflow_dispatch`** because your infra repo already exposes `cd-deploy.yml` as a manual workflow.

-- `repository_dispatch`
-- reusable workflow via `workflow_call`
-- GitOps update of image tag in a manifest/values file

-The current chapter shows the logical CI/CD flow, but because your code and infra are split across repos, you will need a cross-repository trigger when you implement it for real.
+The current chapter now shows the real split-repo flow you can implement directly.
+If you later want a more GitOps-style handoff, the next evolution would be updating a values file or opening an automated PR in the infra repo instead of dispatching the workflow directly.

 > [!TIP]
-> For learning, keep the current example as the conceptual model.
-When you implement it in the source repo, the main change is not the Docker build logic.
+> For learning, start with cross-repo `workflow_dispatch` because it matches the deploy workflow you already validated in Section 6.2.
+The main change from the same-repo example is not the Docker build logic.
 The main change is how CI notifies the infra repo to deploy the new SHA.

 ---